 So how can you be assured if your windscreen replacement is a quality job that has been installed like it was in the factory.
 The current method is for customers to verbally ask the repairer if they use quality products/methods.
-As you can see, this as absurd as it sounds.
+As you can see, this is as absurd as it sounds.
 Do we really believe a repairer would openly confess to using substandard materials/methods if we simply asked.

 So why should we care about this anyway, all windscreens are the same right?
 Well, not anymore, the windscreen in the modern day vehicle is a safety device.
 It supports the passenger side airbag system and in the event of a roll over, it provides over 30% of the vehicles structural strength.
-It’s critical that your windscreen is installed to a factory standard.
+It’s critical that your windscreen is installed to factory standards.

 Today many budget minded windscreen companies cut corners to save time and increase productivity.
 In addition inferior untested adhesives are often used to save companies money.
 Don’t believe for a moment you are safer with brand name repairers either.
-The fundamental principle of a corporation is growth.
+The fundamental principle of a corporation is capital growth.
 This can often lead to cutting cost and increasing productivity to increase margins.

-I speak from experience here.
 Service 8® Auto Glass have been involved in two Channel Nine hidden camera investigations.
 In these investigations eight random windscreen repairers were contacted for service.
 Of the eight, only one of the windscreen technicians installed the windscreen to basic recommended standards.
 So it’s accurate to say we are not making a big deal out of a few isolated incidents.

 To combat this problem and to alert unsuspecting motorists, we have written this article along with a few images to allow you to make an informed decision when selecting a windscreen repairer.
 There are other important factors to consider as well, such as the quality of the adhesive used, the use of body primers and windscreen removal methods.
-However, to keep it simple we have decided to focus on a largest problem and you can simply observing your windscreen technician at work.
+However, to keep it simple we have decided to focus on a largest problem and you can combat this by simply observing your windscreen technician at work.

 Quick Fitting Windscreens (Shortcutting)